 Yet I suspect my friends who have seen the place of honor MLK occupies in my home will be surprised to learn that I am actually conflicted about this dedication.
 Because as much as I admire MLK, I believe the life, political activism, and legacy of Frederick Douglass (1818-1895) make him more worthy of being the first black to be memorialised in this American Pantheon – alongside George Washington, Thomas Jefferson, and Abraham Lincoln.

-Where Douglass was the undisputed black leader agitating for the abolition of slavery, MLK’s leadership was challenged by Malcolm X (and even Stokeley Carmichael) whose message of self-defense and black nationalism resonated more with black youths (for whom “by any means necessary” was more liberating and empowering than “I have a dream”).
+- Douglass was the undisputed Black leader agitating for the abolition of slavery; MLK was challenged by Malcolm X and Stokeley Carmichael – whose message of self-defense and Black nationalism resonated more with Black youths (for whom ‘by any means necessary’ was more liberating and empowering than ‘I have a dream’).

-Finally, where Douglass, who died aged 77, lived long enough not only to see his dream – of the abolition of slavery – fulfilled, but also to become a professional (as a U.S. Marshall and recorder of deeds), an international statesman (as a U.S. Ambassador), and a political agitator once again (this time, on behalf of Women’s Rights); MLK, who died aged 39, saw his dream – of racial equality – deferred so long that he did not live long enough to see it fulfilled to any significant degree.
+- Douglass, who died aged 77, lived long enough not only to see his dream of the abolition of slavery fulfilled, but also to become a professional man (as a U.S. Marshall and recorder of deeds), an international statesman (as U.S. Ambassador to Santo Domingo and Haiti), and a political champion for yet another cause (Women’s Rights); MLK, who died aged 39, saw his dream of racial equality deferred so long that he did not live long enough to see it fulfilled to any significant degree.

 Clearly this is not the forum for an exhaustive comparative analysis of the legacies of these two great black Americans.
 But I trust this rudimentary sketch suffices to show why I think Douglass – who fought for blacks to be free from slavery, is more worthy of being the first one memorialised on the Mall than MLK – who preached for them to be free to go to school and socialize with whites.